-Some of the content format used in the real-life scenarios are:
+Some of the content formats used in the real-life scenarios are:

 Content Strategy 101

 Content marketing success relies on its content strategy framework.
-A content marketing strategy based on your marketing and sales objective keeps your align with your ultimate goals like traffic, audience engagement, and sales while finding the best way to keep your customer’s actively engaged with your content and brand.
+A content marketing strategy based on your marketing and sales objective keeps you align with your ultimate goals like traffic, audience engagement, and sales while finding the best way to keep your customers actively engaged with your content and brand.

 Focus on the ultimate goal

-After finding out your ideal customer profile also known as buyer persona.
+After finding out your ideal customer profile also known as a buyer or customer persona.
 It’s time to map out their interest and need.

 - What interests them?

 - What challenges do they face?